 Becoming a member

 Organizations that have an interest in promoting or performing research related to activities of routine tumor testing to identify individuals with Lynch Syndrome can become partners.
 Designation as a partner of the LSSN does not mean that the LSSN endorses any product or service provided or sold by that partner.
-Individuals are not eligible to become official partners, although each organization designates one or two representatives as primary contacts.
-Organizations become official partners upon approval of their application by the board of directors and their acceptance of the partnership terms.
-For-profit laboratories are not eligible for partner status.
+Individuals are not eligible to become partners, although each organization designates one or two representatives as primary contacts.

 Full members must meet all of the following criteria:

 - Institutions (hospitals, clinics, and academic medical centers) currently performing routine* tumor testing on colorectal cancers and/or endometrial cancers

 - Commitment to enter data (outlined by the research guidelines) regularly into the LSSN database for surveillance and/or research purposes [once the database is active]

 - A genetic counselor or other qualified healthcare provider (see below) trained in providing cancer genetic services is required to be at the institution